sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 [26] "pacific_islands_forum"
 ```

-Next, we'll load the country classifications file and merge it with our `df_countries` object.
+Next, we'll load the country classifications file, which can be found [here](https://github.com/ajourneythroughdatascience/guided-projects/blob/master/data-science/the-state-of-our-world-in-2024/resources/country_hierarchy/Country_Development_Classifications.xlsx), and merge it with our `df_countries` object.
 We'll only use the classifications for 2022:

 ##### **Code**
 ```R